Then & Now

 Since then, thousands of people have followed God’s call to serve through The Alliance in the United States and abroad.
 In 1974, The Christian and Missionary (C&MA) officially became a denomination, but it still had at its core a heart for overseas missions.
 Past Alliance president Dr. L. L. King said of the C&MA that it “was not established as a mission divorced from the normal activity of a church, but a church which had within it the life and function of a mission….
 The mission came first and the church grew out of a mission.”

 Today, the C&MA focuses on planting churches in the United States and overseas.
-More than 800 missionaries and workers minister in 50-plus countries planting churches and training national church leaders, providing relief and development assistance, medical and dental care, and microenterprise projects.
-Nearly 2,000 churches in the U.S. minister Christ’s love to their communities and cities.
+Alliance international workers minister in 70 countries planting churches and training national church leaders, providing relief and development assistance, medical and dental care, and microenterprise projects.
+More than 2,000 churches in the U.S. minister Christ’s love to their communities and cities.

 The Founding Years (1887-1919)